monjuik/go-octopi/spec.md

 - Manual wallet entry (one address at a time).
 Think later about handling a portfolio – a set of wallets.
 - Support for Ethereum and Solana: balances, staking rewards, LSD tokens.
 - XIRR is calculated as if today all the amount was received back.
-- Mind ony last full 3 months.
+- Mind the current week plus the last full 4 weeks.
 - Asset values displayed in either **EUR or USD** (user-selectable).
 - Free tier up to €10k (or equivalent in USD).
 - Paid subscription π (3.14159) USDT/USDC/month once portfolio value exceeds threshold.